PulseBeat02/MurderRun/README.md

 [![Kofi](https://www.bisecthosting.com/images/CF/Murder_Run/BH_Murder_Run_kofi.webp)](https://ko-fi.com/pulsebeat_02)
 ![Description](https://www.bisecthosting.com/images/CF/Murder_Run/BH_Murder_Run_description.webp)

+# UPDATE JANUARY 2025: Connect to the plugin testing server **`murderrun.mcserver.us`** to try Murder Run with your friends!

 Inspired by the popular game Dead by Daylight, Murder Run is an advanced gamemode revolving around killers and survivors.
 In a desolate map, survivors must find all the vehicle parts and throw them back onto the truck before the killers murder everyone.
 Both killers and survivors have access to a 100+ different gadgets,